Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Discussion

 \section{Discussion}

-While significant progress has been made in this field as we discussed in sections \ref{subsec: effcient_attention}, \ref{subsec: long-term_memory}, \ref{subsec: extrapolative_pe}, \ref{subsec: context_processing}, several challenges still remain.
-Therefore, in this section, we delve into the these pivotal challenges and propose potential directions for future research and development in the context of enhancing long-context capabilities within Transformer-based LLMs, with a specific focus on architectural enhancements.
+Considerable progress has been achieved as we discussed in Sections \ref{subsec: effcient_attention}, \ref{subsec: long-term_memory}, \ref{subsec: extrapolative_pe}, \ref{subsec: context_processing}, yet several challenges persist.
+In this section, we explore these key challenges and suggest potential avenues for future research and development aimed at enhancing long-context capabilities of LLMs, especially architectural advancements for Transformers.